nirajp82/AWS/NginxOnEC2.md

    * 400: This is the permission mode that is being set.
 In this mode: The owner of the file (myfile.pem) is granted read (4) permission.
 No other user or group is granted any permission (0 for both).

 *  logs you into root with the root environment `sudo su`
+*  Display information about the operating system: `cat /etc/os-release`
 *  install nginx on the server `sudo amazon-linux-extras install nginx1` or `sudo yum install nginx`
 *  Check the status of Nginx `sudo systemctl status nginx`
 *  start the nginx server `sudo systemctl start nginx` or `sudo service nginx start`